Anirban2404/simpleChatServer/README.md

 # simpleChatServer
 ------------------

 Real Time webChat server with NodeJS, Socket.io, ExpressJS and Jade as the template engine.
+Port 3000

 #### Install & run